AidanAkdogan/f1-podium-predictor/README.md

 ## 📋 Overview

+Note: This project was developed for learning and experimentation.
+The repository demonstrates feature engineering, modeling logic, and project structure.

 I built an end-to-end machine learning system that predicts Formula 1 podium finishes using XGBoost, served through a Flask API with a modern React frontend.

 **Key Achievement:** ±70% prediction accuracy (68%-72%) across 2022-2025 seasons (~90 races)